onaio/fhir-gateway-extension/README.md

 - `BACKEND_TYPE`: The type of backend, either `HAPI` or `GCP`. `HAPI` should be used for most FHIR servers, while `GCP` should be used for GCP FHIR stores.

+- `CORS_ALLOW_ORIGIN`: Specifies an CORS allowed origin.
+Only a single origin can be specified.
+It defaults to `*` if not set

 **Logging**

 The OpenSRP FHIR Gateway uses Sentry to capture exception logs.
 The Sentry